 Any employee of the Unit who is employed as a Police Officer, regardless of pay grade, shall be eligible for longevity pay based upon the aggregate number of years he or she has served as an employee of the Unit.
 For the purpose of computing such aggregate service, any employee shall be deemed to have been in the service of the Police Department during any period of disability retirement under Charter Sections 1310, 1312, 1412, 1506, or 1606.
+In addition, pursuant to a prior agreement, effective November 1, 2015, any employee who received a Charter Section 1014 transfer from the classification of Municipal Police Officer to Police Officer shall have their time as a Municipal Police Officer count towards eligibility to receive longevity pay pursuant to this paragraph.
 Such longevity pay shall be made subject to the following conditions:

-- 1. Upon the certification to the Controller by the Chief of Police that an employee of the Unit has completed the prescribed number of aggregate years of service as an employee of the Police Department and that such employee's standard of service is satisfactory, such employee shall receive compensation in addition to the regular salary prescribed for his or her class and pay grade to be computed as follows: - (a) Upon completion of ten and until the completion of 15 years of aggregate service, an amount equal to one-half step (2.75%) above the maximum rate fixed in MOU No. 24 for Police Officer II, as calculated by the City Administrative Officer. - (b) Upon completion of 15 and until completion of 20 years of aggregate service, an amount equal to one step (5.5%) above the maximum rate fixed in MOU No. 24 for Police Officer II, as calculated by the City Administrative Officer. - (c) Upon completion of 20 years of aggregate service, an amount equal to one and one-half steps (8.25%) above the maximum rate fixed in MOU No. 24 for Police Officer II, as calculated by the City Administrative Officer. - 2.
-It is the intent of the Council in enacting this section that longevity pay herein provided for shall be construed and deemed to be a privilege earned by merit and not a right, and at any time any employee's service is unsatisfactory, the Chief of Police shall so certify to the Controller and upon such certification the payment of longevity pay for such employee shall thereupon cease until such time as the Chief of Police again certifies that such employee has achieved a satisfactory standard of service.
+- 1. Upon the certification to the Controller by the Chief of Police that an employee of the Unit has completed the prescribed number of aggregate years of service and that such employee's standard of service is satisfactory, such employee shall receive compensation in addition to the regular salary prescribed for his or her class and pay grade to be computed as follows: - a.
+Upon completion of ten and until the completion of 15 years of aggregate service, an amount equal to one-half step (2.75%) above the maximum rate fixed in MOU No. 24 for Police Officer II, as calculated by the City Administrative Officer. - b.
+Upon completion of 15 and until completion of 20 years of aggregate service, an amount equal to one step (5.5%) above the maximum rate fixed in MOU No. 24 for Police Officer II, as calculated by the City Administrative Officer. - c.
+Upon completion of 20 years of aggregate service, an amount equal to one and one-half steps (8.25%) above the maximum rate fixed in MOU No. 24 for Police Officer II, as calculated by the City Administrative Officer.

-3. No employee employed in any other class other than Police Officer shall be eligible to receive longevity pay.
+- 2. It is the intent of the Council in enacting this section that longevity pay herein provided for shall be construed and deemed to be a privilege earned by merit and not a right, and at any time any employee's service is unsatisfactory, the Chief of Police shall so certify to the Controller and upon such certification the payment of longevity pay for such employee shall thereupon cease until such time as the Chief of Police again certifies that such employee has achieved a satisfactory standard of service. - 3.
+No employee employed in any other class other than Police Officer shall be eligible to receive longevity pay.